Women in Law & Leadership: Houston

 RT 1: Topic TBA

-Hosted by: Leigha Simonton, Partner, Dykema Gossett, PLLC,
+Hosted by: Leigha Simonton, Partner, Dykema Gossett, PLLC

 Leigha Simonton is a Partner in the Dallas office of Dykema Gossett, PLLC, where she founded and leads the southwest branch of the firm’s White Collar & Investigations practice, which is composed of the largest concentration of high-level DOJ alumni in Texas.
 Before joining Dykema, she spent nearly 20 years in the U.S. Department of Justice and held several management roles.
 In her last two years as a DOJ attorney, she served as a presidentially appointed, Senate-confirmed United States Attorney who led the Northern District of Texas, one of the largest districts in the nation.
 As U.S. Attorney, she was the top federal law enforcement official over 100 counties and almost 100,000 square miles.
 She is respected at the highest levels by fellow attorneys and courts as an expert strategist in investigations, trial, and appeals and thrives in fast-moving, high-stakes legal environments.
 She is also regarded as a specialist in Northern District of Texas practice and as one of the preeminent advocates in appeals before the U.S. Court of Appeals for the Fifth Circuit.
 Prior to her government service, she clerked for two Texas judicial legends—Judge Barbara M.G.
 Lynn in the Northern District of Texas and Judge Patrick Higginbotham on the Fifth Circuit.
 She holds a J.D. from Yale Law School, where she was Managing Editor of The Yale Law Journal, and a B.A. with highest honors from the University of Texas at Austin.